 - Spread the word about SlickStack.
 One of the most valuable ways to contribute is simply letting other people know about SlickStack.
 This could be on public forums such as Reddit, Facebook, and discussion boards, on your personal or company blog, or at WordPress Meetups, WordCamps, and other in-person events.
 And of course, leaving reviews on sites like Capterra, SourceForce, or Product Hunt helps a lot too!

 - Move your extension to GitHub.
 SlickStack will increasingly integrate GitHub into our default search tools for WordPress plugins and themes.
 We strongly believe the future of WordPress and web hosting is decentralization — meaning recognizing that it has evolved past the bad faith, abuse, and favoritism that infests WordPress.org — and this can only happen by getting more agencies and developers to maintain public repos on GitHub.
 Say goodbye to SVN and Automattic’s melodramatic fiefdom.
 Remember, nearly 70% of WordPress contributions are now from non-Automattic employees!
-We do not wish to fork the CMS, but we do want to improve the years-long political stalemate.
+We do not wish to fork the CMS, but we do want to diversify the community.